gsferreira/gsferreira.github.com/src/privacy.md

 When you visit our Website, certain information is automatically collected:

-- **Analytics Data**: We use Google Analytics to understand how visitors use our Website.
-This may include your IP address, browser type, device information, pages visited, time spent on pages, and referring website.
+- **Analytics Data**: We use Simple Analytics, a privacy-friendly analytics service, to understand how visitors use our Website.
+Simple Analytics does not use cookies, does not collect personal data, and does not track visitors across websites.
+It only collects aggregated data such as page views, referrers, and browser type.
-- **Cookies and Similar Technologies**: Our Website uses cookies and browser storage to enhance your experience.
+- **Cookies and Similar Technologies**: Our Website may use cookies and browser storage to enhance your experience.
 These may include:
   - Essential cookies for website functionality
-  - Analytics cookies to understand website usage
   - Preference cookies to remember your choices

 ## How We Use Your Information